Solar Industry Cheers PUC Ruling In Hawaii

 Commission turns down proposed barriers to renewable

-Honolulu, Hawai‘i — Yesterday, the Public Utilities Commission of the State of Hawai‘i (PUC) issued an order denying several proposals by Hawai‘i’s investor-owned utilities that would have raised barriers to homes and businesses installing renewable systems like .
+Honolulu, Hawai‘i — Yesterday, the Public Utilities Commission of the State of Hawai‘i (PUC) issued an order denying several proposals by Hawai‘i’s investor-owned utilities that would have raised barriers to homes and businesses installing like rooftop .
 The ruling resolved a handful of disputed issues between Hawai‘i’s investor-owned utilities and renewable organizations over rules for connecting renewable systems to the electric grid.
-Earthjustice represented Hawai‘i Energy Association (HSEA) in the case.
+Earthjustice represented Hawai‘i Association (HSEA) in the case.

 The PUC ruled that the utilities did not show that their proposal was “just and reasonable,” citing the costs of SCADA equipment and the lack of support and guidelines for imposing the equipment on systems smaller than 250 kW.
 Instead, the PUC agreed with the renewable energy organizations that the equipment shall not be required for systems smaller than 250 kW.